-Based on this definition it is clear that short-term exposure limits should not be used to allow employees to be exposed to these chemicals without good reason.
-Instead, these limits are going to be helpful in weighing response times and procedures in the event of a leak or other type of exposure.
+Based on this definition, it is clear that short-term exposure limits do not mean employees should be exposed to these chemicals without good reason.
+Instead, these limits help weigh response times and procedures in the event of a leak or other type of exposure.

-OSHA has set short-term exposure limits on several different chemicals, including the following:
+OSHA has set short-term exposure limits for several different chemicals, including the following:

 - Butadiene – This chemical is often used for creating synthetic rubber.
 It is also emitted in automobile exhaust.
 The short-term exposure limit here is 5ppm for a 15 minute period.